 ASK YOUR RELATIVE QUESTIONS

 Hi Auntie, I’m drawn to Navajo style rugs and blankets.
 I love the symbolism like the diamond, which I understand may represent the four corners of the Dinetah.
-Is it okay to purchase a design like this from a non-tribesperson?
+Is it okay to purchase a design like this from a non-tribal person?

 Hey there,

 By asking this question I can see that you have some concerns.
-Listen to your gut…and let’s talk it through.
+Listen to your gut… and let’s talk it through.

-What is cultural appropriation?
+What is cultural high jacking?

-Why does cultural appropriation happen?
+Why does cultural high jacking happen?

 Auntie Manda